Bringing New Talent to the Mainframe Workforce

 At the SHARE event in Pittsburgh this past August, I gave a session that shared my “IT’s Best-Kept Secret” presentation to attendees with the goal of spreading awareness of IBM Z to students.
 The presentation is targeted to high school and college students in an effort to make them aware that the IBM Z platform exists and explain what it is, who uses it and the career opportunities that it represents

 My own experiences in regard to my student audiences shows that 90% of the students, especially in high school, have no idea what IBM is, much less anything about the mainframe.
 College students may have heard of IBM, especially if they’re already taking courses.
 Because IBM is strictly B2B now with no consumer goods on the market, the brand is largely unknown to young people.

-My message here is that if you want to go out to your local schools to help enlighten young minds about “IT’s Best-Kept Secret” and help steer students toward some of the IBM Academic Initiative schools that IBM has been working to secure and promote.
+My message here is that you should go out to your local schools to help enlighten young minds about “IT’s Best-Kept Secret” and help steer students toward some of the IBM Academic Initiative schools that IBM has been working to secure and promote.

 Sponsored Content3 Unknown Risks in Your Resiliency Armor

 Note: Comments are moderated and will not appear until approvedcomments powered by Disqus